Teen Boot Camp Faculty

 Diabetes Training Camp, Founder • Director and CEO Chairman, Diabetes Training Camp Foundation • DTC Medical Team

-ACSM Exercise Specialist Dr. Matt Corcoran graduated from Boston College and earned his medical degree from Georgetown University School of Medicine before moving to the University of Chicago Hospitals to complete his internship and residency in internal medicine and fellowship in Diabetes, Endocrinology & Metabolism.
-He subsequently joined the University of Chicago’s Department of Medicine as an Assistant Professor, directing the endocrinology clinic, diabetes education program and the insulin pump/continuous glucose monitoring clinic.
+Dr. Matt Corcoran graduated from Boston College and earned his medical degree from Georgetown University School of Medicine before moving to the University of Chicago Hospitals to complete his internship and residency in internal medicine and fellowship in Diabetes, Endocrinology & Metabolism.
+He subsequently joined the University of Chicago's Department of Medicine as an Assistant Professor, directing the endocrinology clinic, diabetes education program and the insulin pump/continuous glucose monitoring clinic.
 Dr. Corcoran is board-certified in Internal Medicine as well as Diabetes, Endocrinology and Metabolism.
-He is also a certified diabetes educator, as well as a certified exercise specialist through the American College of Sports Medicine.
-Currently, he is medical director of Endocrinology at the Atlanticare Health System in Egg Harbor Township, NJ.
+He is a certified diabetes educator and currently, he is medical director of Endocrinology at Shore Physicians Group in Somers Point, NJ

 Throughout his career, Dr. Matt has worked with persons with diabetes in reaching their fitness and athletic goals.
 His clinical experience has made him keenly aware of the needs of those with diabetes when it comes to counsel on diabetes, exercise and sports.
 Dr. Corcoran has taken that experience and applied it in his daily practice, as well as in his previous consulting roles with amateur, collegiate, and Olympic athletes with diabetes, as well as in his work as an adjunct faculty member with the world-renowned Cooper Institute in Dallas, Texas.